Pathloom

 Solution

-• Core metrics (distance, elevation gain, estimated duration)
+Core metrics like distance, elevation gain, estimated duration, plus accessibility considerations

 • Interactive elevation chart showing difficulty spikes